awemorris/PlayfieldEngine/docs/syntax.md

-PicoPico Script Syntax
+PicoPicoScript Syntax
 ======================

-`PicoPico Script` uses `NoctLang` as a scripting language.
+`PicoPicoScript` uses `NoctLang` as a scripting language.

 ## Assignments